agile-ts/documentation/docs/packages/core/features/state/Methods.md

 console.log(response); // State Instance it was called on
 ```
-Such identification is for example important to clean up the watcher callback.
+Such identification is, for example, essential to clean up the watcher callback later.

 ### ❓ When cleanup
 We should [clean up](#removewatcher) a watcher callback when it is no longer in use.
-In a UI-Component that is the cases whenever the Component unmounts.
+In a UI-Component, that is the case whenever the Component unmounts.
 If we forget to clean up many of these watcher callbacks, memory leaks may occur.
 ```ts
 MY_STATE.removeWatcher(cleanupKey);